 - Relationship Building Time.
 10 Minutes

-- o Discussion 40 Minutes
+- Discussion 40 Minutes

 - Discuss the reflection questions on Invitations 13-16.
-You can choose a few that stood out to you or can go through them oneby-one.
+You can choose a few that stood out to you, or can go through them oneby-one.
 Your preference!

-- Additional questions if needed:

-- What are you learning about your husband through these invitations?

-- Have you noticed anything different about your marriage so far?

-- Prayer 10 Minutes

-- Take any prayer requests, and specifically pray for each wife and her husband.

-- Homework: Read Invitations 17-20.
+- Other possible questions: - What are you learning about your husband through these invitations? - Have you noticed anything different about your marriage so far? - Prayer 10 Minutes - Take any prayer requests, and specifically pray for each wife and her husband. - Homework: Read Invitations 17-20.

-• WEEK SIX:
+WEEK SIX: